24 September 2022

-25 September 2021 (10am-4pm)
+25 September 2022

 The Kirk probably dates back to the post-Roman settlement and stands on the site of the fort headquarters.
 It means that there was a Christian community here from the 6th century.
 There is a restored 15th century Tower nearby that once belonged to the Bishop of Dunkeld and was the precursor of Cramond House.
-The 15th Century tower is the oldest part of the building, dating back to the 15th century although the parapet was not added until 1811.
-The building has been remodelled twice, once in 1656 and again in 1911, but has retained many features of from its history including the extensive graveyard.
+The 15th Century tower is the oldest part of the building, There are some possible pre-Reformation walls in the burial vault at the east end.
+The building has been remodelled twice, once in 1656 and again in 1911, but has retained many features from its history including the extensive graveyard.
 Adapting to changing circumstances has been a feature of Cramond and that is continuing.

 The tower contains a bell cast in 1619 for the Kirk.
 The bell, has had an exciting history.
 Like many other Scottish bells of the 17th century, it was made in Holland, a country of fellow Calvinists.